flood-io/element/packages/element/docs/examples/examples_verification_bytext.md

 ## Using complete strings

-The easiest way to verify that a resulting page has been load successfully is to check some static text value that you know will apear once the page is loaded.
+The easiest way to verify that a resulting page has been load successfully is to check some static text value that you know will apear once the page has loaded.

 ```typescript
 await browser.wait(Until.elementIsVisible(By.visibleText('Resulting page text here')))